 The flight started at Creag Meagaidh and was flown mostly in the Spey Valley.

-Many pilots had great flights on the day, with remarkably high climbs over 2600m, and flights approaching 8 hours in duration.
+Many pilots had great flights (see: XCLeague and XContest) on the day, with remarkably high climbs over 2600m, and flights approaching 8 hours in duration.
 Another AHPC pilot, Andrew Fowlie flew his first 100km+ flight, also from Creag Meagaidh flying a 124km flat triangle.

 Two new areas of airspace have been created in Deeside, affecting Balmoral and Birkhall Royal residences.